ANDREW JACKSON PEACOCK

 Funeral services for Mrs. Lovic E. Peacock, 78, a former resident of West Blocton, who died Sunday at her home in Atlanta, were held this afternoon in St. James Episcopal Church, Marietta, Ga.

-Mrs. Peacock was a widow of Dr. L. E. Peacock, Bibb County physician for more than 50 years.
+Mrs. Peacock was the widow of Dr. L. E. Peacock, Bibb County physician for more than 50 years.
 She was a member of the Trinity Episcopal Church of Bessemer.

 She is survived by a sister, Mrs. Katie H. York of Birmingham, and a brother, James G. Hughes of Boaz, Ala.